cairo-book/cairo-book/src/ch11-10-associated-items.md

 {{#rustdoc_include ../listings/ch11-advanced-features/listing_11_associated_consts/src/lib.cairo:print_info}}
 ```

-Associated consts allow us to bind a constant number to the `Shape<T>` trait rather than adding it to the struct or just hardcoding the value in the implementation.
+Associated constants allow us to bind a constant number to the `Shape<T>` trait rather than adding it to the struct or just hardcoding the value in the implementation.
 It provides an overall more elegant solution.

 We can ultimately run the `print_shape_info` and see the output for both `Triangle` and `Square`: